 61. I don't get more tired than usual.
 I get tired more easily than I used to.
 I get tired from doing almost anything.
 I am too tired to do anything.
 62. My appetite is no worse than usual.
 My appetite is not as good as it used to be.
 My appetite is much worse now.
 I have no appetite at all anymore.
-63. I haven't lost much weight, if any, lately.
+63. l haven't lost much weight, if any, lately.
 I have lost more than 5 pounds.
 I have lost more than 10 pounds.
 I have lost more than 15 pounds.
-64. am p I am no more worried about my health than usual.
+64. I am p burposely trying to lose weight by eating less.
+Yes No I am no more worried about my health than usual.
 I am worried about physical problems such as aches and pains, or upset stomach, or constipation.
 I am very worried about physical problems and it's hard to think of much else.
 I am so worried about my physical problems that I cannot think about anything else.
 65. I have not noticed any recent change in my interest in sex.
 I am less interested in sex than I used to be.
 I am much less interested in sex now.
-I have lost interest in sex completely.